bhargavdeshpande/GitHub_Notification_Bot/MILESTONE2.md

 [E1] The Github token is not valid so the API returns a 401 error and bot displays an appropriate message.<br>

+## SELENIUM IMPLEMENTATION

+#### Dealing with Chrome extension:

+Selenium is a great way to automate browser testing but the browser extensions are embedded add-ons rather than regular HTML files.
+As a result we can’t directly simulate user clicks, inspect elements, or run other such activities for chrome extensions.

+Therefore, we used Selenium on a browser extension by first finding out the location of extension’s pages and then switching their scope to webUI.
+Consequently, we were able to interact with them as DOM elements.

+For selenium testing, we had our extension in .crx format.
+First, we extracted the unique ID of the .CRX in the Chrome Extension.
+Then, we extracted the names of different source files of .crx extension.
+There are various web resources from where we can view the source files of .crx extension.
+After knowing the source files and unique ID of the extension, we had the resources to navigate to the appropriate pages in the chrome extension.

+URL for accessing a  specific page in the extension would look like: chrome-extension://UNIQUEID/SPECIFICPAGE.html.

+#### Working:

+We created a maven repository.
+In its pom.xml file we added appropriate dependencies.
+The dependencies added are Selenium-API, Selenium-Driver, TestNG, selenium-chrome-driver and selenium-java.
+Then, we used Selenium WebDrive to open the instance of chrome.
+Consequently, chrome browser was launched and it navigated to chrome extension's webpage.

+Detailed architecture of Web driver interacting with selenium script and interaction of Web driver and actual browse: